summary notes for talk this week: a phenomenological theory of hallucination

 I will call hallucination: an embodied expectation of hearing (or seeing, being touched, etc.) uncancelled by (unrelinquished despite) the absence of a stimulus; a 'negative' (quasi-photographic) or 'anti-'experience, an ungraspable absence registered as a presence.
 This an existential-phenomenological characterisation, not a reductive explanation.
 Merleau-Ponty: We need to understand - to 'live' - hallucination without reductively 'explaining' or psychologically reducing it.

 Talk of 'embodied and cancelled expectations' is not straightforwardly perspicuous.
 We instead arrive at sense through analogies, disanalogies and examples.
-(Similarly for perception - to say it is our 'originary openness to the world', that it 'takes us out to the objects', that it involves an 'originary transcendence', hardly conveys positive information.
-Instead: reminders not to make a travesty of our concept of perception by espousing dualism of inner mental domain enjoying merely external relation to an external world.)
+(Similarly for perception - to say it is our 'openness to the world', that it 'takes us out to the objects', that it involves an 'originary transcendence', hardly conveys positive information.
+Instead: what we have here are reminders not to make a travesty of our concept of perception by espousing dualism of inner mental domain enjoying merely external relation to an external world.)
 Of course one can have unrelinquished anticipations which do not constitute or coincide with hallucinations!
 I am truly aiming at an identity claim, but the particular meaning of 'unrelinquished' and 'anticipation' will emerge as we proceed.

 Hallucination: an embodied expectation of hearing, seeing, being touched, etc., uncancelled by the absence of a stimulus; a (quasi-photographic) 'negative' or 'anti-' experience; an ungraspable absence registered as a presence.